Capitol Commons: Location

-Capitol Commons is situated in the southern portion of the barangay of Oranbo in the western part of Pasig just north of the village of Kapitolyo (named after the former provincial capitol).
+Capitol Commons is situated in the southern portion of barangay Oranbo in the western part of Pasig, just north of barangay Kapitolyo (named after the former Rizal provincial capitol).
 It is an eastern extension of Ortigas Center bounded by Meralco Avenue on the west, Shaw Boulevard on the south, Camino Verde Road to the east, and Capt.
 Henry Javier Street to the north.
 It is located close to major Pasig landmarks such as the PhilSports Complex, the Department of Education main offices, Valle Verde Country Club, and the University of Asia and the Pacific.
-The development is served by Shaw Boulevard MRT Station which lies approximately 1 km to the west.
+The development is served by Shaw Boulevard MRT station which lies approximately 1 km to the west.

 History

 The Capitol Commons site formed part of the Hacienda de Mandaloyon which Ortigas & Co. founder Don Francisco Ortigas y Barcinas purchased from the Augustinian religious order during the early days of the American colonial period.
 The estate spanned 4033 ha covering parts of Pasig, Mandaluyong, Quezon City and San Juan in what was then the province of Rizal.
 Over the years, Ortigas & Co. developed and sold off most of the former estate as subdivisions or villages such as Valle Verde, Greenhills, Wack-Wack and Greenmeadows.
-In 1950, the provincial capitol was moved from its former location on the Mariquina River in Pasig to this new site donated by Ortigas & Co.
-The Rizal capitol stood on this site for close to 60 years even after Pasig was separated from the province and annexed to Metropolitan Manila since November 7, 1975.
+In 1950, the provincial capitol was moved from its former location on the Mariquina River in barangay Santa Rosa, Pasig to this new site donated by Ortigas & Co.
+The second Rizal capitol stood on this site for close to 60 years even after Pasig was separated from the province and annexed to Metropolitan Manila since November 7, 1975.
 In 2008, the Rizal provincial government finally moved its capital to Antipolo with its new capitol located near the Ynares Center.
-Ownership of the old capitol site was then transferred back to the Ortigas company for redevelopment as a commercial center in 2011.
+Ownership of the old capitol site was then returned to the Ortigas company for redevelopment as a commercial center in 2011.

-Estancia Mall and Office Complex
+Estancia Mall and office complex

 Estancia is the upscale retail anchor for the Capitol Commons development.
 It has 30000 sqm of leasable space in three levels and is anchored by international furniture retailers West Elm and Pottery Barn.
 The lifestyle center also carries other international brands such as Aéropostale, Old Navy, Cortefiel, Debenhams, Kurt Geiger, Diesel and Isaac Mizrahi.
 It is also home to several restaurant chains such as Coco Ichiban and TWG Tea.
-A major component of the Estancia mixed-use complex is the North and South Wings which house 19461 sqm of business process outsourcing (BPO) office space accredited by the Philippine Economic Zone Authority (PEZA).
+A major component of the Estancia mixed-use complex is the North and South Wings, which house 19461 sqm of business process outsourcing (BPO) office space accredited by the Philippine Economic Zone Authority (PEZA).
 The mall was completed in 2014.